-Signs your child may need psychiatry and psychological services
+What are the signs your child may need psychiatry and psychological services?

 Poor mental health can affect overall well-being and can lead to substance abuse, severe eating disorders or suicide.
 Many children experience loss or stress, and others must manage their chronic illness at a young age.
 Some children have a disorder that runs in the family and puts them at higher risk for depression or anxiety.

 It can be difficult for parents and others who are close to children and teens to know when certain behaviors are “normal” for an age group or situation.
 But if your child or teen has a serious problem such as an eating disorder, mood disorder, or is considering suicide, you should not discount the behavior as simple moodiness or as part of a stage of development.